Monument To Freedom, Justice and Courage Recognition Criteria

 Based on submitted nominations, all nominees will be evaluated by the Commission on the quality of their leadership and community experience and the extent to which they have made meaningful contributions to the development, growth and sustainability of the African American community as defined in the eligibility requirements.

 The more information provided about the nominee the better, as this information is key in considering them for this recognition.
-When nominating an individual, be sure to include a thorough description of his or her contributions to the community, including all of their achievements.
-The nomination packet will include the following:
+When nominating an individual, be sure to include a thorough description of their contributions to the community, including all of their achievements.
+The nomination packet must include the following:

-- A nominator is required to provide a picture (if available) and bio (typed, not handwritten) along with a full description (in 1000 words or less) of the accomplishment(s) of their nominee.
-Explain why he/she believes the individual should be considered for the recognition.
-What impact has the nominee’s accomplishment had on them or the community?
+- The nominator is required to provide a bio (typed, not handwritten) along with a full description (in 1000 words or less) of the accomplishment(s) of their nominee.
+Explain why they believe the individual should be considered for the recognition.

-- The nominator should ensure the nomination package is as complete as possible.
-Nominators are asked to assess the contribution of a nominee against the criteria set forth by the Commission.
-The nomination form and prescribed supporting documentation (bio and picture) should make the full case for the nominee.
+- The nominator must ensure the nomination package is as complete as possible.
+The nomination form and supporting documentation should make the full case for the nominee.
 The nominator will not have a further opportunity to submit additional information nor make the case for a nominee after the deadline.